-a) any person, including the Chair, ceasing to be a Member of the Board, for any reason, or b) the Board determining that the appointment of an additional Member is desirable (having regard to the limitation on numbers imposed by Article 5.1)

-the process for appointing a successor or additional Member (as appropriate) shall be fair and open, and meet the requirements of paragraphs 3 (criteria for appointments) and 4 (commissioner for public appointments).
+- a) any person, including the Chair, ceasing to be a Member of the Board, for any reason, or - b) the Board determining that the appointment of an additional Member is desirable (having regard to the limitation on numbers imposed by Article 5.1), the process for appointing a successor or additional Member (as appropriate) shall be fair, open and merit-based, and meet the requirements of paragraphs 3 (criteria for appointments) and 4 (commissioner for public appointments).
 The responsibility for making such an appointment (including selection) shall lie with the serving Members of the Board, and not the Appointments Committee.
-The Commissioner for Public Appointments shall be consulted by the Board about the process for making further appointments under this paragraph.